 Edamame is not paleo but if you’re adding just a few beans to your noodles, chances are you’re going to be okay.
 I use soy sparingly but once in a while, it is perfectly fine.
 If you’re strictly paleo or whole 30, avoid them altogether and use crushed cashews instead.

-Those are broccoli sprouts but you can use any kind of sprout you wish or skip the sprouts.
-I just like them for a little added color and nutrition.
+That's up to you.
+I like using broccoli sprouts for a boost of nutrition but you can use any kind of sprout you wish or skip the sprouts.

 - 1 large rutabaga peeled and spiralized